 Atmosphere can be physical or psychological and can change at any time in any text.
 Characters can affect or be affected by atmosphere (e.g.: A character may get scared by a dark forest and become fearful, or a character can cause the atmosphere that affects him, her, and others).
 Mood is the emotion the character feels because of the atmosphere or surroundings.

-can change many times throughout a text, often offers more detail or complexity to the story.
+A character's environment, which can change many times throughout a text, often offers more detail or complexity to the story.